-5.6.1 The councils FRM includes the financial impact of the decision to conclude negotiations to execute a variation to the current waste disposal contract within the parameters approved by Cabinet on 12th December 2013.
-This variation will see the council provide financing for their share of an Energy from Waste plant with the cost of financing to be funded from the waste disposal revenue budget.
+- 5.6.1 The councils FRM includes the financial impact of the decision to conclude negotiations to execute a variation to the current waste disposal contract within the parameters approved by Cabinet on 12th December 2013.
+This variation will see the council provide financing for their share of an Energy from Waste plant with the cost of financing to be funded from the waste disposal revenue budget. - 5.6.2 To enable the conclusion of the variation negotiations Herefordshire has amended its Treasury Management Strategy and increased its Authorised Borrowing Limits and council credit ceilings.
+Also Prudential Indicators, Minimum Revenue Provision and the capital programme has been updated with the financial consequences of the decision to proceed.
 The scheme is projected to save £32m over the life of the plant in comparison to continuing with continuing to landfill based on Net Present Values.